EBO-PEP

 3

-Define the optimal PEP strategy for high-risk contacts and advocate for its implementation in countries affected by EVD outbreaks.
+To define the best PEP strategy for high-risk contacts and to advocate for the implementation of PEP in countries affected by FVDs.

 - World Health Organization.
 Maladie à virus Ebola [Internet].
 Genève : WHO; 2025 [cité 2025 Nov 27].
 Available at : https://www.who.int/fr/news‑